mantou0520/granular_collapse/README.md

 Once built, use the following command to run
 ./column column 48
 where 48 is the number of core we are going to use.

+Also, we could change the shape of the cross-section of the granular column to either circular, or right triangle, or isoscele triangle.
+This can help us investigate the influence of the initial condition on the dynamics of the granular collapsing.